 More on raw materials for so-called tea

 At best, this is an overdue tea crumb that remains after the process of producing leaf tea and after sorting, and most often it is tea dust.
-In China, this is considered a tea trash, which is economical and greedy for profit by European tea corporations, buy up tons for tea production in bags, calling it then the highest grade or premium.
+In China, it is considered to be garbage, which is economical and greedy for profit by European tea corporations, buy up tons for tea production in bags, calling it then the highest grade or premium.

 On the tea market in China, you can see such raw materials with your own eyes - it is a heap of garbage of indistinct color, lying directly on the road in the open air, next to the puddles, not covered by rain and sun.
 It is in any number regularly bought by the largest tea companies in Europe, costs 10 kilograms of tea garbage for only $ 10.
 That is, the packaging of this "elite tea" on the shelves of supermarkets in Russia costs several times more than the contents of the sachet.
 But the tea corporations are in no hurry to disclose the technology of producing "tea", so as not to lose a multimillion profit.